 Interestingly, Dr. Andrew Weil one of the gurus of the alternative health movement, recently wrote an article in which he talked about "health food”.
 He concluded that any food that is prepared with love, and shared with friends and family in a spirit of love is “health food”.
 Baking bread is another level of love that you are able to give to your family, especially when it is sourdough bread!

-What Do I Love About This Recipe?
+What Do I Love About my favorite sourdough bread?

-It is excellent for your digestion!
+Sourdough bread is excellent for your digestion!

 You can use it for breakfast, lunch, or dinner!

 The tasty crust will give you joy in each bite!